-“In 2008 mean and median per capita populationweighted state government spending for public health was $80.40 and $62.37, respectively.
+“In 2008 mean and median per capita population-weighted state government spending for public health was $80.40 and $62.37, respectively.
 By 2018 those figures had decreased to $75.83 and $54.28.
 In the eleven years of state governmental spending reviewed across all forty-nine states in the analysis, there was no significant growth in states’ average per capita spending on public health after accounting for inflation (exhibit 1).
 Flat or downward trends were observed for overall (total) state spending and for spending in each of the categories of public health activities, except for a statistically significant increase in spending for injury prevention from $0.24 to $1.89 per capita (p < 0:05).
 Moreover, two categories saw statistically significant (p < 0:05) spending decreases during this period, including maternal, child, and family health and environmental public health (exhibit 2).
 Exhibit 2 lists states’ average spending per capita in each category.
 The highest spending category was maternal, child, and family health, at $30.01 in 2008 and $23.64 in 2018.
 The maternal, child, and family health category also showed the largest drop in spending (more than $6 per capita, on average) over the course of the eleven-year period.
 Other categories, such as organizational capabilities, communicable disease control, and other public health, had a slight but not statistically significant increase in average per capita spending between 2008 and 2018 (all p > 0:05).
 Thus, the overall trend in spending in these three categories can be considered flat.”

 Source: Y. Natalia Alfonso, Jonathon P. Leider, Beth Resnick, J. Mac McCullough, and David Bishai.
 US Public Health Neglected: Flat Or Declining Spending Left States Ill Equipped To Respond To COVID-19.
 Health Affairs (2021).

 “Even as reformed by the ACA, the US health care system is one of the least, or perhaps the least, efficient and fair among OECD nations.
 It is challenging to identify another system less equitable, or more wasteful and cumbersome, than the US health insurance system, even as reformed by the ACA.
-In this light, the best advice for those curious about the ACA’s insurance reforms may be: “never mind.”
+In this light, the best advice for those curious about the ACA’s insurance reforms may be: ‘never mind.’
 Still, those nations with robust roles for private health insurance may find some of the ACA’s new structures, such as the health insurance exchanges, consumer protections, and transparency requirements, to offer valuable ideas and experiences.
 These innovations will require rigorous evaluation, but they may suggest new approaches to protecting consumers and enabling ease and comparability of purchase.”

-Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and several other nations.
+World Health Systems Facts is a project of the Real Reporting Foundation.
+We provide reliable statistics and other data from authoritative sources regarding health systems and policies in the US and sixteen other nations.